Tiger Woods removed from vehicle with ‘jaws of life’ after rollover crash in California

-LOS ANGELES (AP) — Golf star Tiger Woods suffered leg injuries Tuesday in a vehicle rollover in the Los Angeles area and is undergoing surgery, authorities and his manager said.
-His condition isn’t yet clear.
+LOS ANGELES — Golf star Tiger Woods suffered leg injuries Tuesday in a vehicle rollover in the Los Angeles area and is undergoing surgery, authorities and his manager said.
+His condition isn’t yet known.

-“Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries,” his manager, Mark Steinberg, said.
-He is currently in surgery and we thank you for your privacy and support.”

-A KABC-TV helicopter over the scene of Woods’ accident showed a car on its side with the front end heavily damaged.
-Air bags appeared to be deployed.
-The wreckage appeared to be just off the side of a road on a hillside.
+A helicopter over the scene of the accident showed a car on its side with the front end heavily damaged.
+Air bags appeared to have deployed.
+The wreckage was just off the side of a road on a hillside.

+There was a second crash when a vehicle that had apparently stopped to help Woods got hit, said Christopher Thomas, a spokesman for the Los Angeles County Fire Department.
+That wreck was very minor, and no one was hurt.

 Woods, whose first name is Eldrick, was the sole occupant of the vehicle, the sheriff’s department said.

+The PGA Tour released a statement on the crash, saying “We have been made aware of Tiger Woods’ accident today.
+We are awaiting further information when he comes out of surgery.
+On behalf of the PGA Tour and our players, Tiger is in our prayers and will have our full support as he recovers.”

 Woods was in Los Angeles over the weekend as the tournament host of the Genesis Invitational at Riviera, where he presented the trophy.
 He was to spend Monday and Tuesday filming with Discovery-owned GOLFTV, with whom he has an endorsement contract.
-One tweet on Monday showed him in a cart smiling with David Spade.
+A tweet Monday showed him in a cart smiling with comedian David Spade.

 According to Golf Digest, also owned by Discovery, the TV shoot was on-course lessons to celebrities, such as Spade and Dwyane Wade.
 He did not play.